-Master of Clinical Dentistry (MClin Dent) (orthodontics/Paediatric Dentistry/Prosthodontics/Oral Surgery)
+Doctor of Clinical Dentistry (DClin Dent) (Orthodontics/Paediatric Dentistry/Prosthodontics/Oral Surgery)

-Students will pursue an integrated programme of teaching and taught clinical 81. practice.
+87. Students will pursue an integrated programme of teaching and taught clinical practice.
 Work for an independent research dissertation will commence during the first year and will be spread over the duration of the programme.
-Students may be given the opportunity of one resit attempt for the theoretical and practical components.
-Students who, after resit examinations, have an aggregate mark of less than 40% for the first year will be excluded.
 The independent research component will be assessed by examination of the written dissertation and subsequent oral examination.
-The opportunity to resit does not apply to the dissertation.